Matthew Tye: Shift to political and social commentator

-The pro-Bolsonaro Brazilian newspaper Gazeta do Povos Bruan Frascolla said, "If you understand English, I will highly recommend Matthew Tye's channel.
-By the common news, we end up having a timeless perception of China."
-The Associated Press called Tye and Sterzel "vocal critics" of the Chinese government.
 In 2021, the company Hong Kong Pear Technology emailed many YouTubers, including Tye and Sterzel, offering to pay them for posting on their accounts an ad for Hainan province, which is frequented by tourists for its beaches.
 Pretending to be enticed by the company's proposal, they responded and received another proposal to share a propaganda video.
 The company offered to pay them US$2,000 to share the video.
 The first COVID-19 case was identified in China.
 Claiming that COVID-19 came from a white-tailed deer, the disinformation video falsely claimed that the disease did not begin in China.
 The company ceased communication after Tye and Sterzel requested sources to validate the company's incorrect assertions.
 The duo cited their interaction with the company as demonstrating China's ability to spread disinformation by paying off influencers.

+Reception

+The pro-Bolsonaro Brazilian newspaper Gazeta do Povos Bruan Frascolla said, "If you understand English, I will highly recommend Matthew Tye's channel.
+By the common news, we end up having a timeless perception of China."
+The Associated Press called Tye and Sterzel "vocal critics" of the Chinese government.
+Tye's criticisms have been called by Paul Wolfowitz and Bill Drexel of the American Enterprise Institute "discerning" and have cited his experiences and criticisms in their own critiques of the Chinese Communist Party and the response to COVID-19 by the World Health Organization.